 - Analysis and interpretation of data, and report writing

 - Development of HIV surveillance strategy, work plans and budgets for HIV surveillance

 A short overview of the technical assistance projects undertaken by the WHO Collaborating Centre since 2005

-The technical assistance to the National AIDS Control Programme in Azerbaijan in 2007 included carrying out pre-surveillance assessment before implementation of bio-behavioural surveys among FSW and IDUs, and assistance in design and implementation of the surveys.
-In 2009 and 2010, we have assisted in carrying out pre-surveillance assessment and an RDS survey among MSM in Baku.
+The technical assistance to the National AIDS Control Programme in Azerbaijan in 2007 and 2010 included carrying out a pre-surveillance assessment before implementation of bio-behavioural surveys among FSW and PWID, and assistance in design and implementation of the RDS-based surveys.
+In 2015, we analysed RDS data from several RDS surveys in key populations and wrote up the report on results of these surveys.

-The work in Belarus focused on the capacity building in HIV programme monitoring and evaluation.
-The aim of the course was to provide participants with practical guidance on how to design and carry out evaluation of HIV programmes in groups at higher risk of HIV, and how to conduct the evaluation of larger-scale HIV prevention interventions.
-Participants have also learned the principles of conducting population size estimation studies and HIV data triangulation.
-The content of the training addressed the findings from the recent review of the M&E system in Belarus.
+The work in Belarus in 2014 focused on the capacity building in HIV programme monitoring and evaluation via the training workshop.
+The content of the training addressed the findings from the review of the M&E system in Belarus.
 The training was carried out in collaboration with the UNDP Office in Belarus and the National AIDS Programme.

 Bosnia and Herzegovina